 Equipment must conform to safety standards and be used only to protect Players, not to enhance or improve playing ability or to cause injury to an opponent.

-All players are strongly recommended to wear equipment made of cut resistance material for their safety.
+All players are strongly recommended to wear cut-resistant socks, sleeves, or undergarments.